nesl/LLM_time_series/report.md

 |                                         (a) GPT-4o                                          |                                         (b) GPT-o1                                          |

 ### 4.3 Conclusion of HAR
-The HAR experiments reveal that input formation plays a crucial role in LLM-based IMU sensor data recognition.
+The above HAR experiments reveal that input formation plays a crucial role in LLM-based IMU sensor data recognition.
 While raw IMU text leads to poor accuracy, combining it with semantic information, one-shot learning, visualization or multimodal integration brings improvements to different extents.
 Among all these enhancements, one-shot examples significantly boost performance across all models, further emphasizing LLMs’ strong generalization capabilities with minimal domain specific examples.
-Visualizing positively assists LLMs to identify IMU data characters for recognition.
-This is in contrast to our findings in DTMF experiments, suggesting that visual language models are better at recognizing general patterns, while limiting on detecting nuance.
+Visualization positively assists LLMs to identify IMU data characters for recognition.
+This is in contrast to our findings in DTMF experiments, suggesting that visual language models are better at recognizing general patterns, but limiting on detecting nuance.
 Similar to DTMF, GPT-o1 continues to achieve the highest accuracy among all evaluated models.
-Nonetheless, all models still struggle with distinguishing subtle classes, especially between “Still” and “Car” or “Walking” and “Run”, revealing LLMs' shortage in extracting fine-grained temporal and cross-modal patterns.
+Nonetheless, all models remain struggle with distinguishing subtle classes, especially between “Still” and “Car” or “Walking” and “Run”.
+This reveals LLMs' shortage in extracting fine-grained temporal and cross-modal patterns.
 These findings highlight the strengths and current boundaries of applying LLMs to HAR tasks, indicating that while there are some strategies to enhance performance, we still need more targeted modeling to address nuanced activity recognition.

 ## 5. Conclusion
 This study investigates the use of Large Language Models (LLMs) for time-series classification through two diverse tasks: DTMF signal decoding and Human Activity Recognition (HAR).
 We systematically evaluate how different representations of time-series data—including raw numerical text, descriptive summaries, plots, and multimodal combinations—affect model performance.

 Our results highlight several key insights:

 - Input representation critically shapes LLM performance.
 Raw numerical inputs yield poor results.
 Contextual representations can boost the accuracy.
-Another more efficient improvement approach is one-shot learning, which reinforce the strong abilities of LLMs to generalize from few labeled and well-structured examples.
+Another more efficient improvement approach is one-shot learning, which reinforces the strong abilities of LLMs to generalize from few labeled and well-structured examples.
-- GPT-o1 consistently outperforms GPT-4o and DeepSeek-R1 across tasks, demonstrating stronger reasoning, robustness, and domain adaptability.
+- GPT-o1 consistently outperforms GPT-4o and DeepSeek-R1 among various tasks, demonstrating stronger reasoning, robustness, and domain adaptability.
 DeepSeek-R1 lags slightly behind but shows promise in certain reasoning tasks.
-GPT-4o is least competitive in time-series analysis among these three models, though the gap can be made up by domain knowledge enhancement techniques to some extent.
-This suggest that while LLMs hold promise for general time-series analysis, they currently heavily rely on prompt design, input representation, and prior domain knowledge.
+GPT-4o is least competitive in time series analysis among these three models, though the gap can be partially narrowed down by domain knowledge enhancement techniques.
+This suggests that while LLMs hold promise for general time-series analysis, they currently heavily rely on prompt design, input representation, and prior domain knowledge.
 - Visual inputs provide modest gains for some models but reveal substantial limitations in LLMs' visual interpretation abilities, particularly in some precise requirements, such as accurately identifying line peaks.
 - Adding environment photos for HAR tasks enhances classification accuracy, underscoring the value of multimodal context.

-It is worth noting that for both DTMF and HAR tasks, traditional methods still outperform LLMs in terms of classification accuracy and computational efficiency.
+It is worth noting that for both DTMF and HAR, traditional methods still outperform LLMs in terms of classification accuracy and computational efficiency.
 However, the goal of this project is not to outperform existing methods, but rather to explore whether LLMs have the capability to handle time-series data in a general and flexible way.
-LLMs deliver competitive performance without any task-specific fine-tuning, demonstrating the promising potential of LLMs as general processor in time-series analysis.
+LLMs deliver competitive performance without any task-specific fine-tuning, demonstrating the promising potential of general time series processing.

 Despite their potential, current LLMs still struggle with precise signal interpretation, domain-specific reasoning, and visual pattern recognition.
 Future research can explore methods for integrating domain-specific knowledge into LLMs more effectively, such as fine-tuning, retrieval-augmented generation, or embedding external knowledge bases.
-Additionally, improving models’ robustness to noise and enhancing their ability to process subtle signal features will be critical.
-The SHL dataset used for HAR was released before the LLMs in this study were trained, so the models might already seen part of it during training.
-It is worth to reevaluate on fully unseen datasets to verify these findings.
+Additionally, improving models’ robustness to noise as well as enhancing their ability to process subtle signal features are critical.
+The SHL dataset used for HAR was released before the LLMs in this study were trained, so the models might already seen part of our testing data during training.
+It is worth reevaluating on fully unseen datasets to verify these findings.

-This project is only a prelimilary exploration of LLMs for time-series tasks, but it still provides some interesting insights.
-Expanding benchmarks to include a border range of time-series tasks (e.g., forecasting, anomaly detection) and evaluating models on cross-domain generalization could further deepen our understanding of LLMs’ potential in time-series analysis.[^3]
+This project is a preliminary exploration of LLMs for time series tasks, but it still provides some interesting insights.
+Expanding benchmarks to include a border range of time series tasks (e.g., forecasting, anomaly detection, etc.) and evaluating models on cross-domain generalization could further deepen our understanding of LLMs’ potential in time series analysis.[^3]

 [^3]: ChatGPT is used to polish language in this report.
 All experimental results and analysis are original.